acbart/acbart.github.io/index.md

 My name is Austin Cory Bart, and I'm an Assistant Professor at the University of Delaware.
-In spring 2017, I received my PhD in Computer Science Applications with a Learning Sciences certification from Virginia Tech.
-I graduated with an Honors Degree with Distinction in Computer Science from the University of Delaware in 2012.
+In spring 2017, I received my PhD in Computer Science with a Learning Sciences certification from Virginia Tech.

 Check out some of my work: